 10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

 In this day and age, we are used to being able to go anywhere and be entertained.
 Even as adults, we struggle to deal with our downtime.
-We fantasize about being home for a whole week with nowhere to go and nothing to do but don’t know what to do when it happens.
+We fantasize about being home for a whole week with nowhere to go and nothing to do, but don’t know what to do when it happens.

 When you are told that you cannot go anywhere for a week or longer, the first thing you may want to do is panic.
 (Unless you are a prepper and then you are ready for this!)
 However, panicking will not get you anywhere except to create more chaos and confusion.
 You need to be calm and focused.

 Next, you need to try to make this time less stressful for everyone.
 When we had an ice storm hit my hometown when I was 8 years old, I remember my parents making the best of the situation.
 We had a wood stove that kept the living room and kitchen warm.
 We still ate good meals and we set up in the living room to sleep and hang out.
-Even though my brother and I ended up coming down with the chickenpox during this time too, we still had fun and played.
+Even though my brother and I ended up coming down with the chickenpox during this time, too, we still had fun and played.
 If I remember right, the power was out for over a week.

 10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

-I will say this: This is a lot easier to implement if you already have your kids doing chores and they know they are naturally expected to help out around the house.
+I will say this: It is a lot easier to implement if your kids already do chores and know they are naturally expected to help out around the house.
 If you harbor some fantasy that your kids will just automatically help in a crisis situation and they don’t do anything now, you are sadly mistaken.
 They will not know what to do.
-You should be getting them used to helping around the house now.
+You should be getting them used to helping around the house now.Â

 8. Keep in contact with the outside world, but don’t spend the whole day on social media.
 Checking in with loved ones and keeping up with the world outside your home can certainly help your peace of mind.
 However, I will warn you about the danger of being on social media too much during the day.
 Being bombarded with that much information and misinformation can quickly lead to some destructive emotions like paranoia and fear.
 You need to keep your mind clear during these situations.

 9. Take notes during this time.
 Journaling through this time can be really beneficial for you.
 You can get your feelings down on paper and take notes of what happened when it happened.
-You can make notes of what is working and not working.
+You can make notes on what is working and what is not working.
 You might be too distracted to remember what happened yesterday and keeping notes will definitely help you to remember.
 Also, by doing this, you can remember this time for the next time it happens or to give yourself an accurate account of what happened to help someone else.

 Thanks for reading,